 Fondant, the basis of all French candy, is made of sugar and water boiled together (with a small quantity of cream of tartar to prevent sugar from granulating) to soft ball, 238°F.

-The professional confectioner is able to decide when syrup has boiled to the right temperature by sound while boiling, and by testing in cold water, the easier method for beginners.
+The professional confectioner can decide when syrup has boiled to the right temperature by sound while boiling, and by testing in cold water, the easier method for beginners.

 These candy boiling tests seem somewhat difficult to the amateur at first, but only a little experience is necessary to make fondant successfully.

 A sugar thermometer is often employed and proves valuable, as by its use one need not exercise his or her judgement.
 Simply go by the temperature.

 2-1/2 lbs sugar, 1/2 cup hot water, 1/4 teaspoon cream of tartar.
 Put ingredients into a smooth-granite stewpan.
 Stir, place on range, and heat gradually to boiling-point.

 After a few minutes' boiling, sugar will adhere to sides of kettle; this should be carefully washed off with the hand first dipped in cold water.
 Have a pan of cold water near at hand, dip hand in cold water, then quickly wash off a small part of the sugar with tips of fingers, and repeat until all sugar adhering to side of saucepan is removed.
 If this is quickly done, there is no danger of burning the fingers.

 Scrape fondant with chopping knife to one end of marble, and work with a wooden spatula until white and creamy.
 It will quickly change from this consistency and begin to lump, when it should be kneaded with the hands until perfectly smooth.

 Put into a bowl, cover with oiled paper to exclude air, that a crust may not form on top, and let stand twenty-four hours.
 A large oiled platter and wooden spoon may be used in place of marble slab and spatula.

 Always make fondant on a clear day, as a damp, heavy atmosphere has an unfavorable effect on the boiling of sugar.